euoia/node-games-lobby/README.md

 To be completed
 ----
-* Accounts module with statistics
+* Accounts module.
-* Database storage
+* Database storage.
-* More game examples
+* More game examples.
 * Wiki documentation, which explains which bits to modify.

 In the future maybe
 ----
-* Use a sensible theme for the ecosystem because generic names ('node-games-lobby', 'node-command-center') are indistinctive, hard to remember, and can only be used once.
+* Better naming conventions for the ecosystem, node-games-lobby and node-command-center are indistinct.
 * Handle games with more than 2 players.
 * Player and game sharing with other lobbies.
 * Better account management features.
 * A webservice API for games and account handling.
-* Use an automatic documentation generator.
-* Use proper private and public variables and methods.
 * Command center client could ask server for command list.

 License